deanebarker/Denina-Sharp/README.md

     pipeline.Execute();

+How a filter "treats" the active text is up to the filter. _The active text becomes whatever the filter returns._  It can return some derivation of the input text (such as with "Prepend," from above), or it can return something completely new without regard to the active text it took in.
+It can even use the active text to configure itself and then return something else.
+(Example: if invoked without arguments, Http.Get assumes the active text is the URL it should use.
+It retrieves the HTML at that URL, and returns the result.)

-After the first filter executes, the active text is _all_ the HTML from the home page of Gadgetopia.
-After the first filter executes, the active text is just the contents of the "title" tag.
+In our example above, after the first filter (Http.Get) executes, the active text is _all_ the HTML from the home page of Gadgetopia.
+After the second filter (Html.Extract) executes, the active text is just the contents of the "title" tag.
 The active text after the last filter executes is what is returned by the Execute method of the pipeline object (it's what comes out "the other end" of the pipe).

-Filters are grouped into categories (really, they should be called "namespaces").
+Filters are grouped into categories (think "namespaces").
 Any command without a "dot" is assumed to map to "Core" category.

 By default, a filter changes the active text and passes it to the next filter.
 However, the result of a filter can be instead redirected into variable which is stored for later use.
 This does _not_ change the active text -- it remains unchanged.